shredtechular/MikeDownSouth/_posts/2011-05-14-my-favorite-juan-quotes.md

 tags: [argentina, cordoba, quotes]
 ---

-In Cordoba, I was visiting my friend Juan, whom I’d met a few months ealier in Máncora.
+In Cordoba, I was visiting my friend Juan, whom I’d met a few months ealier in [Máncora]({{ site.baseurl }}/2011/01/13/teaching-argentinians-to-objectify-women/).
 Over the course of my three days there, he said a lot that I really enjoyed.
 I’ve included my favorite quotes below.
 Keep in mind that he’s learning English and I’m still learning Spanish, so he talks to me in English and I talk to him in Spanish.

 [![IMG_4380]({{ site.baseurl }}/images/2011/05/IMG_4380_thumb.jpg)]({{ site.baseurl }}/images/2011/05/IMG_4380.jpg)

 **On teaching Americans not to objectify women:**<br/>
 (there’s a big group of guys applauding every so often at the outdoor bar we’re drinking at)

 Me: ¿Que hacen?
-[What are they doing?]
+[What are they doing?]<br/>
 Juan: Oh, sometimes men here when they see very beautiful girls walk by, they applaud.
 But… do not do that.
 Especially if you are alone.
 It would look very strange if you are by yourself applauding girls that are walking.

 **On apartment prices in Cordoba:**